horaceyin/Roman-Numeral-Converter/README.md

 ## How to run

-In the project directory, you can first run:
+In the project directory, you can first install all the dependencies in your project:

-### 'npm install'
+### `npm install`

+Then, you can run:
 ### `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.